 Marries Jill in 2005; sings The Hollies’ “The Air That I Breathe” at the ceremony (nails it), and has lyrics to The Beatles’ “I Will” written in icing on the wedding cake.
-Wedding guest Alan Parsons (who worked on sessions for both of these songs) asks JM if there will be any music at this event that he WASN’T involved in.
+Wedding guest Alan Parsons asks the groom if there will be any music at this event that he WASN’T involved in.
 Releases solo CD “Senza” in 2007; Bass Player Magazine calls it “the blueprint for a bassist/singer/songwriter's place in a world usually occupied by guitarists and pianists.”
 Track 3, “Stone In The Water,” appears in an episode of “Key And Peele” on Comedy Central.

 Daughter Francesca born in 2008.
 December 2009 JM hears Marc Maron announce on his then-new “WTF With Marc Maron” podcast that he’s looking for a theme song.
-JM puts baby Francesca down for her nap, fires up recording gear and cranks out “Are We Doing This?” in an hour, sends it in.
+JM puts baby Francesca down for her nap, turns on the computer and cranks out “Are We Doing This?” in an hour, and emails Maron a rough mix.
 Maron emails him back a month later: “You win.
 How do you pronounce your last name?”
 Video of JM recording theme song racks up thousands of views, and his sister calls him a “micro-celebrity.”
 Records a dozen more bumpers for “WTF.”
 Releases “The WTF Album” in 2011.